mattcasey879/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) for each loops through an array without returning anything .map loops through array and returns a new array with what you are mapping

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a higher order function is the main funcion and the callback gets passed inside the higher order as an argument

 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+clousre is a functions lexical enviroment and can only be achieved once everything inside of the fucntion has been refrenced

+4. Describe the four rules of the 'this' keyword. global/window binding-- can acces any object property in explicit binding --- using the .call method to refer variables with certain properties provided with the this keyword in the function new binding --- uses this to add new propertys passed in from another object implcit binding--- refering to a property inside of the same object this is used

 5. Why do we need super() in an extended class?

+so it can inherit all of the properties from the parent prototype.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.